rpellerin/rpellerin.github.io/content/workout.md

 <figcaption>Source: https://www.missionpossiblefitness.com.au/blog/44-method-behind-the-madness-prescribing-rep-ranges/</figcaption>
 </figure>

-More on the topic in this video (in French), from 5'30 on:
+More on the topic in these videos (in French), from 5'30 on:

 <iframe width="700" height="394" src="https://www.youtube-nocookie.com/embed/UgoItZgNuAM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+And from 4' on:

+<iframe width="700" height="394" src="https://www.youtube-nocookie.com/embed/8U6mHtWTs6Y" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+# How much rest time between sets?

+Hard to find reliable data, and it seems there is no consensus.
+But for hypertrophy, [30-60 seconds](https://pubmed.ncbi.nlm.nih.gov/19691365/) is often cited.

 # Other resources and videos